mylo-james/isntgram-ai/docs/prd/05-technical-assumptions.md

 ### Hosting/Infrastructure

 This decision is delegated to the Architect.
 The solution must respect the hard budget constraint of <$20/month.
-Evaluation of Firebase, Vercel, Supabase, AWS, Railway, or other providers is expected.
+Evaluation of Firebase, Supabase, AWS, Railway, or other providers is expected.